kaklik/ServoTesterApp/README.md

 https://user-images.githubusercontent.com/8887221/228034391-aa9df44c-dcf7-4999-9d22-590cc7ac0392.mp4

-This app aims to replicate the behavior of a standard RC servo tester.
+This app aims to replicate the behavior of a standard [RC servo](https://en.wikipedia.org/wiki/Servo_(radio_control)) tester, by replicating a [PWM RC servo signal](https://en.wikipedia.org/wiki/Servo_control).
 You can read more about it in [this blog](https://mhasbini.com/blog/servo-tester-flipper-zero.html)!

 ## Usage